-137. Researchers have identified the problems the '591 patent is directed at solving
+135. Researchers have identified the problems the '591 patent is directed at solving arise from new security challenges relating to cloud computing.

 Data Security: Data security was the most important concern that had hindered the acceptance of the cloud computing initially.
 Storing and processing the data, running software, using CPU and virtual Machines on others' infrastructure were some serious concerns for the users initially.
 Data breach, data integrity and data loss are major security issues that posed threats to organization's data and software.
 Moreover, the multitenancy model and pooled computing resources over cloud have introduced new security challenges requiring new techniques to tackle with [4] [5] [6].